Random Dynamics of Transcendental Functions: Transcendental random systems

 \end{condition}

 \begin{condition} For every $R>0$ and $N\geq 1$ there exists $C_{R,N}$ such that

 \end{condition}

 \brem As it is explained in \cite{MyUrb08, MyUrb10.1}, many families naturally satisfy the balanced growth condition.
+For these families and for certain classes of entire functions it turns out that \eqref{eq intro growth} entails their order to be $\a_1+1$.
 All other conditions, i.e. Conditions \ref{C1}, \ref{C2} and \ref{C4}, are automatically satisfied in the deterministic case. \footnote{For some very special examples, the lower bound in Condition \ref{C1} can fail.
 Notice however that, if $f$ is not a rational function, then $\sT $ growths faster than $\log r$ and this is exactly the property we really need.} Therefore, the present setting is a straightforward generalisation of the deterministic situation, the only difference being that $\al_2$ in Condition \ref{C3} is constant whereas it is allowed to be a bounded function in \cite{MyUrb10.1}. \erem

 Throughout this section and also in the rest of this paper we use some standard notations.
 For example, $a\preceq b$ means that $a\leq c b$ for some constant $c$ which does not depend on the involved variables.
 We also use $\cV _\d(K)$ for the $\d$--neighborhood of $K$ in Hausdorff distance generated by the standard Euclidean metric.